chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

+##### Verify Installation

+The purpose of the `chocolatey-management-database` package is to create and deploy the schema for the database that is used by the CCM Service and Website.
+This can be verified by using something like SQL Server Managmeent Studio to connect to the SQL Server Instance and:

+* check that a database (by default named `ChocolateyManagement`) has been created
+* that a set of tables have been created within this database

 #### Installing chocolatey-management-service

 **NOTE:** It is likely that additional package parameters are required which are specific to your environment.
 Please carefully review the available [package parameters](#package-parameters-1) before proceeding.